- June 10, 2019

-The woman, now in her 40s, was a student when the car accident happened.
+The woman, now in her 40s, was a student when she needed the services of a Macon Car Accident Lawyer due to a collision.
 She recovered enough after a few months to live on her own, but she had major problems with fatigue and was unable to concentrate or read for long.
 She could not hold a good job, socialize or continue to study.

 The woman, who asked to remain anonymous after the procedure, has reported that her life has changed for the better.
 She deals with much less fatigue, and she is able to read large books.
 It is possible that future patients will not experience the same level of recovery, but scientists want to continue with other patients to see what is possible.

 Operation Put Two Electrodes Into the Thalamus

 The thalamus is known as a ‘switching center’ deep within the brain.
 Being precise was very important.
 Prior to the surgery, the team did major work to determine the areas of her brain that support the frontal cortex, which is used in thinking and planning, as well as the basal ganglia, which supports memory and learning.

 The progress being made with patients with serious brain injuries is encouraging, but there is no question that people who suffer TBIs have a long road to recovery.
 If your loved one suffered a TBI because of someone else’s negligence, speaking to a personal injury attorney is important.

 Did Your Loved One Suffer a Brain Injury?
 Talk to a Personal Injury Attorney Now.

 If your loved one suffered a serious brain injury in an accident caused by someone else, you may be able to file a personal injury lawsuit.
 You could be eligible for compensation for your loved one’s medical costs, pain and suffering and other damages.
 Be sure to reach out to The Mann Law Firm, your trusted brain injury lawyer, for a free consultation about your brain injury case.